Engineer, Researcher, and Ph.D. Candidate in Knowledge & Innovation Management, Bahrain

 A knowledge-based economy, or more commonly known as a knowledge economy, lies at the new frontline of economic theory and empirical analysis.
 Knowledge is now considered to have a crucial role in decision-making and is regarded as a principal asset to individuals and organizations.
 In this new economy, knowledge has surfaced as a resource to be assessed, developed, and managed and is considered a corporate asset.

 Today, the significance of knowledge is valued by what it can generate and has become the main component of production.
-For Bahrain to pursue its journey in developing a knowledge economy, it has to construct environments capable of competitiveness, have high networking capabilities, encourage technology transfer, promote innovation, disseminate and absorb knowledge, and acquire skills.
+For Bahrain to pursue its journey of developing a knowledge economy, it has to construct environments capable of competitiveness, has high networking capabilities, encourage technology transfer, promotes innovation, disseminate and absorb knowledge, and acquire skills.
 The creation of the right conditions for the development of this economy cannot be left to chance.
-For this transition to happen, a collaborative and organized plan is required to attract skilled human capital, foster local talent and create effective networks between all the entities of the society.
+For this transition to happen, a collaborative and organized plan is required to attract skilled human capital, foster local talent, and create effective networks between all the entities of the society.

-Bahrain has a state of the art ICT infrastructure, but has to work hard in enabling this infrastructure to assess all sectors of its society to access the right global knowledge and localize it so as to drive innovation, which is one of the major pillars pushing knowledge economy forward.
+Bahrain has a state-of-the-art ICT infrastructure but has to work hard in enabling this infrastructure to assess all sectors of its society to access the right global knowledge and localize it so as to drive innovation, which is one of the major pillars pushing the knowledge economy forward.
 For this reason, Bahrain can highly benefit from the Agenda Knowledge for Development as a valuable resource, which recognizes that knowledge and its application are facilitators for development and progress.
 We will continue to follow this work, collaborate with the stakeholders of the Agenda Knowledge for Development, and share with them Bahrain’s journey towards developing a knowledge economy.